bodo-ai/Bodo/bodo-platform-image/README.md

 We have 2 different playbooks, one for each node type we would like to create images for.

-- `jupyter_playbook.yaml` is for the nodes that will run the Jupyter notebook.
-It will contains tasks related to installing jupyterlab and nginx on it.
 - `worker_playbook.yaml` is for cluster nodes that will carry the work.
 It will mainly have bodo and mpi.

 We use Intel-MPI by default on both AWS and Azure.
 On AWS we also install the EFA drivers.
 Note that it's fine to have the EFA drivers installed even when the image